Candycat042/Module3-Create-and-Mint-Token/README.md

 A step by step series of examples that tell you how to get a development environment running.

-* Clone the repository:git clone https://github.com/your_username/your_project.git
+* Clone the repository - git clone https://github.com/your_username/your_project.git
-* Navigate into the project directory and install dependencies:cd your_project npm install
+* Navigate into the project directory and install dependencies - cd your_project npm install

 Compiling the Smart Contract
-* Compile your Solidity contracts using Truffle:truffle compile
+* Compile your Solidity contracts using Truffle - truffle compile

 Running Tests
-*Explain how to run the automated tests for this system:truffle test
+*Explain how to run the automated tests for this system - truffle test

 ### Executing program